top of page

 By Cindy Hamilton BHSc, MPH

 I recently had the privilege of sitting with Dr. David L. Priede, PhD, the innovative mind behind the neurobiopsychosocial (NBPS) model used at BioLife Health Center.
-As we settled into our conversation, Dr. Priede's passion for his work was immediately apparent.
+As we concluded our conversation, Dr. Priede's passion for his work was immediately apparent.

 We began by discussing the foundation of his model.
 Dr. Priede explained, "The neurobiopsychosocial model considers four key factors that influence a person's overall health and well-being: neurological, biological, psychological, and social."
 He went on to detail each of these components: